ronandi/ronandi.github.io/_posts/2013-08-19-how-to-make-a-simple-groupme-bot-with-sinatra-and-heroku.markdown

         heroku create

-Heroku has now created a new app for you, initialized an empty git repo in your current directory, and has added heroku's server details as a git remote called 'heroku'.
+Heroku has now created a new app for you, initialized an empty git repo in your current directory, and has added Heroku's server details as a git remote called 'heroku'.

 5. Heroku should spit out what the url of your hosted app will be.
 I'd recommend choosing a friendlier name using **heroku rename** ie: